abhaymundhara/Finverse/README.md

 # Finverse

-A personal finance playground built with Next.js (App Router) + Tailwind v4.
+Personal finance playground built with Next.js (App Router) + Tailwind v4.
 It includes 3D hero visuals, motion-rich landing sections, and a full suite of calculators tailored to the Indian market.

 ## Stack